themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 This is one of the most common epistemic failures because it does not look like a failure.
 The answer is fluent.
 The structure is clean.
 The summary may even be mostly correct.

-But the missing caveat was the entire point.
-In high-stakes work, a summary without uncertainty is not a summary.
-It is a confidence laundering machine.
+But sometimes the missing caveat was the point.
+In high-stakes work, a summary needs to preserve uncertainty, not polish it away.

 ### 4) Memory writes